 Baselines are important because they provide a quick guide to understanding the significance of events like performance spikes and whether they need attention.
 Trends are also valuable because they can show, for example, the probable point in the future when new resources will be required, which is essential for effective planning.

 3. Does it have a global overview?

-As SQL Server estates grow and become more complex, a global overview on one central web-based interface can provide a handy way to check the status of every server in seconds, not hours.
-It’s also worth checking if it offers a way of grouping servers so that you can, for example, group servers with business-critical or sensitive data.
+Database estates everywhere are growing and becoming more complex.
+As they do so, a global overview on one central web-based interface can provide a handy way to check the status of every server in seconds, not hours.
+It’s also worth checking if the monitoring tool you’re looking at offers a way of grouping servers so that you can, for example, group servers with business-critical or sensitive data.